T-Rex: Back to the Cretaceous: Production

 Principal photography began on September 22, 1997, on location at Dinosaur Provincial Park in the Badlands region of Alberta, Canada, and near the town of Brooks.
 Filming began by capturing the scenes in which Ally Hayden time-travels back to the turn of the century to go on expedition with famous bone-hunter Barnum Brown.

 Filming continued for two weeks on location in Dinosaur Provincial Park.
 Yet the filmmakers faced a challenge in finding a realistic environment to set the live-action filming portion for the Cretaceous period sequences when Ally finds herself wandering amidst the lush vegetation of 66 million years ago.
 The location used to film Cretaceous period scenes in the end was in the Olympia rain forest in upper Washington state.

 The special considerations that must be made when working with IMAX 3D presentation also made it crucial that the background features of the shooting locations were ideal.

 Besides shooting locations, extensive computer-generated imagery was also employed to ensure the realism of the dinosaurs depicted in the film.
 Models had to be sculpted and digitized, with details such as texturing crucial to the process.
 The filmmakers of the next year's television documentary series Walking with Dinosaurs also faced similar challenges.

 Reception

 The film received positive notices from critics.
-On review aggregator website Rotten Tomatoes, the film has a 70% rating from 20 critics, with an average rating of 6.2/10.
+On review aggregator website Rotten Tomatoes, the film has a 71% rating from 21 critics.